Max Kepler Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.64 team ERA ranks 25th across all MLB pitching staffs.

-- White Sox pitchers combine to allow the third-most home runs in baseball (139 total, 1.4 per game).
+- White Sox pitchers combine to surrender 139 total home runs at a rate of 1.4 per game (third-most in baseball).

-- The right-hander last pitched on Sunday against the Atlanta Braves, when he threw five innings, allowing one earned run while giving up three hits.
+- The righty's last time out came on Tuesday against the New York Mets, when he threw 3 2/3 innings, surrendering eight earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.